 - Have an affiliation with another practice or organization that is referring clients to you, who have said insurance plan

 - Have a colleague who prescribed medication, who is willing to refer patients to you

-- Have some other specialty we can use to persuade difficult insurance companies
+- Have some other specialty they can use to persuade difficult insurance companies

-While no one’s success rate is perfect in situations like this, our clients are often surprised when we are able to get them credentialed with insurance companies that their colleagues have informed them were “closed.”
+While no one’s success rate is perfect in situations like this, clients are often surprised when they are able to get credentialed with insurance companies that their colleagues have informed them were “closed.”